Is your business at risk from prosecution by the Environment Agency?

 The best way to avoid getting caught out is to ensure your business complies with the current regulations.
 EA officers can provide advice on making your company compliant and there’s plenty of information available online.

-If you want to protect your business, especially your directors’ and officers’, against the financial repercussions of an EA court case, call Barnes Commercial to discuss how a Directors’ and Officers‘ policy can help you.
+If you want to protect your business, especially your directors’ and officers’, against the financial repercussions of an EA court case, call Barnes Commercial to discuss your risk management plan and how a Directors’ and Officers‘ policy can help you.

 You can call us on 01480 272727 or drop us an email at email@example.com